magento/merchdocs/src/customers/account-create.md

 The following instructions represent the default customer account configuration.
 To change the selection and behavior of some of the fields in the form, see [Configuring Customer Accounts]({% link customers/customer-account-configuration.md %}).

+As a store administrator, you can also set the [new account options]({% link customers/account-options-new.md %}) to send a confirmation email to new registered customers, which helps to ensure that registered accounts are valid.

 ![]({% link images/images/storefront-create-an-account-link.png %}){: .zoom}
 _Create an Account_